Videos show drivers doing illegal ‘donuts’ in downtown Miami, SW Miami-Dade

 Garcia said these are hardly isolated incidents.
 He said the alarming activity happens at least twice a month.

 “I think around 1:30 in the morning, you could hear tires screeching, people honking their horns,” he said.
 “It’s a significant amount of people.
-I would say about 50 people were outside of their cars.”
+I would say like somewhere about 50 people were outside of their cars.”

-Cellphone videos also captured dangerous “donuts” near Southwest 92nd Ave and Bird Road in Southwest Miami-Dade.
+Cellphone videos also captured dangerous “donuts” near Southwest 92nd Avenue and Bird Road in Southwest Miami-Dade.

 Drivers were seen spinning in circles and creating chaos.